EXPERT PROMPTING MASTERCLASS

 Why constraints work:

-- They force the model to search deeper in possibility space
+- They force deeper search in possibility space

 - They create novel combinations